 Those who have married Italian citizens and want to know how long it takes to obtain Italian citizenship for themselves, the answer is that it depends on where the marriage was concluded.
 For those who have married an Italian citizen in Italy, the waiting period is 2 years.
 During this time, the applicant must have lived in Italy with an Italian spouse.

-If you are considering Italy as your future home country, you are making the right decision considering that:
+If you are considering Italy as your future home country, we invite you to discover the following statistics concerning citizenship granted here:

 Special laws regarding citizenship in Italy